JC JoyAge:

 Holistic Support Project for Elderly Mental Wellness

-About 10% of the elderly population in Hong Kong have depressive symptoms.
-Factors such as stress, health problems and a lack of social engagement usually contribute to the vulnerability of older people and cause higher risks of elderly depression or other major illness.
-In response to this concern, The Hong Kong Jockey Club Charities Trust initiated the “JC JoyAge: Jockey Club Holistic Support Project for Elderly Mental Wellness” (JC JoyAge).
+Local epidemiological studies have shown that nearly 10% of the elderly population of Hong Kong have clinical levels of depressive symptoms.
+Factors such as stress, health problems and a lack of social engagement usually contribute to the vulnerability of older adults and higher risks of elderly depression and other major illnesses.
+In response to this concern, The Hong Kong Jockey Club Charities Trust approved over HK$678 million to initiate the “JC JoyAge: Jockey Club Holistic Support Project for Elderly Mental Wellness” (JC JoyAge).

 Through cross-sectoral collaboration, JC JoyAge provides a community-based supporting network for our senior citizens to enhance their resiliency in facing the challenges of ageing.
-The service model bridges the District Elderly Community Centre (“DECC”) and Integrated Community Centre for Mental Wellness (“ICCMW”) to establish a collaborative and integrated service model, which renders standardised prevention and timely intervention services for the older adults at-risk of or with depressive symptoms, according to their risk level and severity of symptoms, etc.
+Since 2016, the service model bridges District Elderly Community Centres (“DECCs”) and Integrated Community Centres for Mental Wellness (“ICCMWs”) to establish a collaborative and integrated service model, which renders standardised prevention and timely intervention services for the older adults at-risk of or with depressive symptoms, according to their risk level and severity of symptoms.
+The project has been successfully implemented in all 18 districts since 2022, covering over 70% of service units providing community mental health services and district elderly services.
+Starting in 2024, JC JoyAge has further expanded its service to a wider age group on top of the elderly, serving people with depressive symptoms aged 45 or above, and will strengthen social-medical collaboration in the community.

 Project Achievements